Bryukh/checkio-articles/2015-02-20 elementary oneliners.md

 ### [Even The Last][even_last]

-Sum of the elements with even indexes then multiply this summed number and the final element of the array together.
+Sum of the elements with even indexes, then multiply this summed number and the final element of the array.

 Here I took [@aggelgian's][aggelgian_profile] [solution][even_last_aggelgian].
-Only one remark - "Clear" is not the best category for this solution.
+One small remark: "Clear" is not the best category for this solution.
 But it's short and simple.

 ```python